ddanny165/UrbanRanking-Telegram-Bot/README.md

 ![/GETBEST](https://github.com/ddanny165/pictures/blob/main/ins10.jpg)

-- In addition, a user also has the opportunity to subscribe in order to get a review on a random city daily.
+- In addition, a user also has the opportunity to subscribe to get a review on a random city daily.
 It is possible to do with the ***/subscribe*** command.

 ![/SUBSCRIBE](https://github.com/ddanny165/pictures/blob/main/ins11.jpg)